-Our tuition fee is set annually by the Good Counsel Board of Directors in January.
-Tuition does not cover the cost of books, uniforms or any extracurricular activities fees; however, five books are provided by the State of Maryland at no charge to students.
-Tuition does include lunch daily.
-A registration fee is charged to all new students, and a graduation fee is charged in the student's Senior year.
+Good Counsel seeks to provide a quality college preparatory education at the most affordable rate possible.
+Our tuition fees are set annually by the Good Counsel Board of Directors in January.
+Tuition rates include daily lunch for students.
+Tuition does not cover the cost of books, uniforms, or extracurricular activities fees.
+However, five books are provided by the State of Maryland at no charge to every student.
+A registration fee is charged to all new students and a graduation fee is charged in the student's Senior year.

 - iPad Educational Program Fee | One-time: $742